ecmwf-ifs/dwarf-p-cloudsc/README.md

 ## Running and testing

-The different prototype variants of the dwarf create different binaries that all behave similar.
+The different prototype variants of the dwarf create different binaries that all behave similarly.
 The basic three arguments define (in this order):

 - Number of OpenMP threads
 - Size of overall working set in columns